 - 80 grams (3 ounces) Parmigiano Cheese

-- Drizzle the pieces with some olive oil, arrange on a baking tray and place in a 400-450° oven.
+- Drizzle the pieces with some olive oil, arrange them on a baking tray, and place them in a 400-450° oven.

 - Remove and allow to cool slightly.
 Blend to create a smooth pumpkin puree.

 - Crush the amaretti cookies to obtain a fine consistency but NOT a complete powder.
 This can be done by placing the amaretti between two clean dish towels and crushing them gently with a rolling pin.
 Measure out 1/4 cup and reserve to garnish plates.

 - Add the remaining crushed Amaretti, the Mostarda, and the Parmigiano to the puree of pumpkin.

 - Season with salt, pepper, and nutmeg and mix well.
 Taste and adjust the seasoning if necessary according to your liking.

 - Cover and reserve in the refrigerator until ready to make the ravioli

 - Cut the pasta dough in half and roll out with a pasta machine to the thinnest setting.

 - Conversely, if done by hand, roll out with a well-floured rolling pin until you can almost see your hand when placed on the opposite side of the stretched dough.
 This takes practice but is worth every bit of effort.

 - Once the dough is stretched, place a tablespoon of the pumpkin filling spaced out evenly along with the dough.
 Use your ravioli cutter or inverted kitchen cup as a guide.
 Lightly brush with water around each mound of filling.